Therapy

 Common "What If" Questions

-If your child is experiencing itchiness, we recommend placing a fan on them or in extreme cases giving them an anti-histamine.
+If your child is experiencing itchiness, we recommend placing a fan on them or, in extreme cases, giving them an antihistamine.

 - Casts get wet